 Swans covers the relationship between Truman Capote, and his socialite “swans” at the time, which included Marella Agnelli, Slim Keith, Gloria Guiness, and Babe Paley.
 While the novel is based on real life events and relationships, most of the conversations, etc are imagined, and the book reads like a fiction.
 Truman’s relationship with Paley in particular is a point of focus, and the events all lead up to his eventual “fall” from society after his roman à clef La Côte Basque 1965, based on many of his real life socialite friends was published.

-I’d recommend Swans as an interesting, quite well written, and not too trashy read, and especially for anyone interested in this time period and the glamour of New York in the 60s and 70s.
+I’d highly recommend Swans as fascinating and well written read, and especially for anyone interested in this time period and the glamour of New York in the 60s and 70s.
 I learned something about Truman Capote, and am a newfound fan of Babe Paley after finishing it.
-Recommended as a fun read.
+Recommended as a very interesting, fun read with lots of fashion to enjoy as an extra bonus!